ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Employees, and Criminals, cannot steal from business storages or ledgers.

+- Before selling a business IC you need to make a ticket to obtain its max sell value.
+Not complying with this will result in removal of business and may prevent future ownership of new businesses

 - If someone has you hogtied and wants your “key” to your built door, you must open the door for them.